 There is no common law marriage in Indiana.
 You have to be legally married with a filed marriage license to be recognized as married.

 In Indiana a minister - even an online ordained minister can marry you.
 That doesn't mean you have to have a religious ceremony.
 I'm an online ordained minister that performs any type of wedding ceremony.
-Most of the ceremonies I perform are non-religious.
+Most of the ceremonies we perform are non-religious.

-Call me!
+Call us!
 (317)403-7379 You can text too.
-I'm happy to marry you!
-My simple civil ceremony starts at just $100!
+We are happy to marry you!
+Our simple civil ceremony starts at just $100!

 Here is a list of people who can legally perform marriages in Indiana

-A member of the clergy of a religious organization (even if the cleric does not perform religious functions for an individual congregation), such as a minister of the gospel, a priest, a bishop, an archbishop, or a rabbi. - This means: You can get ordained online and qualify to perform marriages in Indiana.
+A member of the clergy of a religious organization (even if the cleric does not perform religious functions for an individual congregation), such as a minister of the gospel, a priest, a bishop, an archbishop, or a rabbi.
+This means: You can get ordained online and qualify to perform marriages in Indiana.